vlrobbe/learnings/README.md

-This repo contains charts I personally made for usage in my blog/ IDE.
+This repo contains charts I made for usage in my blog/ IDE.